RogersOP29/drone-autonomy-research/README.md

 * **Video Analysis:** [How Drones Fly Using Computer Vision](https://www.youtube.com) *(Replace with a real video link you find!)*
 * **Open Dataset:** [NASA Prognostics Data Repository](https://www.nasa.gov) - Used for tracking battery and engine degradation.
+## 🚀 AI in Aerospace: 3 Key Transformations

+Artificial Intelligence is fundamentally changing how we design, maintain, and navigate aircraft.
+Here is how AI is driving the next generation of aerospace technology:

+*   **1. Generative Design & Engineering:** Manufacturers leverage machine learning to test thousands of structural variations instantly.
+By optimizing components for maximum strength and minimal weight, AI helps design hyper-efficient aircraft that consume significantly less fuel.
+*   **2. Predictive Maintenance:** By analyzing real-time data from thousands of IoT sensors embedded across an aircraft, AI algorithms detect microscopic anomalies and predict component failures before they happen.
+This minimizes unscheduled groundings and slashes airline operational costs.
+*   **3. Autonomy & Route Optimization:** Beyond powering autonomous UAVs and drone systems, AI acts as an intelligent flight assistant.
+It evaluates live weather, wind patterns, and airspace congestion to dynamically recalculate flight paths, reducing fuel burn by 5% to 10%.

 ## 🛠️ Upcoming Technical Milestones
 - [x] Create GitHub repository and map out research framework.